melezhik/swat/README.md

 * `swat_purge_cache` - remove swat cache files at the end of test run; default value is `\0' ( do not remove ).

-* `swat_my` - sets alternative file path for swat.my configuration file; See [alternative swat ini files locations](#alternative-swat-ini-files-locations) for explanation of what swat.my file what.
+* `swat_my` - sets alternative file path for swat.my configuration file; See [alternative swat ini files locations](#alternative-swat-ini-files-locations) for the explanation of what is swat.my file.

 ## curl parameters